 Multisensory instruction involves using multiple modalities or sensory pathways to cement new learning into memory.
-We learn using visual, auditory and kinesthetic–tactile modalities—by seeing, hearing and feeling.
-If we have students practice reading and spelling letters, sounds, words, and text using all pathways of learning, three pathways are providing input so it can be learned faster and cemented into long-term memory.
+We learn using visual, auditory, and kinesthetic–tactile modalities—by seeing, hearing, and feeling.
+If we have students practice reading and spelling letters, sounds, words, and text using all three pathways of learning, material can be learned faster and cemented into long-term memory.

-If you are working with a kindergarten or first grade student, start at the beginning of Sonday System 1® and work through the Pre-reading Levels, then on to the Reading Levels.
-Better still, begin with Let’s Play Learn® and complete that with kindergartners before starting Sonday System 1®
+If you are working with a kindergartener or first-grader, start at the beginning of Sonday System 1 and work through the Pre-reading Levels, then move on to the Reading Levels.
+Better still, begin with Let’s Play Learn and complete that with kindergartners before starting Sonday System 1.

-If you are starting with students in 2nd grade or above, do a quick overview of Sonday System 1® Pre-reading Levels, pages 1–14 (about 20–25 minutes), to help identify any foundation skills that may be missing.
+If you are starting with students in 2nd grade or above, do a quick overview of Sonday System 1 Pre-reading Levels, pages 1–14 (about 20–25 minutes) to help identify any foundational skills that may be missing.
 Mark the results on page i of the Learning Plan Book.
-Do this with 8th graders as well as 2ndgraders.
+Do this with eighth-graders as well as second graders.
 Even older students are often missing prerequisites to reading.

-With older students, 4th grade or above, you can give the Mastery Checks for Spelling after Level 3, 6, and 9.
+With older students in fourth grade and above, you can give the Mastery Checks for Spelling after Level 3, 6, and 9.
 They must pass each with 85% accuracy in order to move to the next.
 When they score below 85% on a test, drop back a Level or two and begin teaching.
-Use spelling as your gauge since many older students will score higher on reading tests than spelling tests and you will want to begin teaching where the first signs of weakness are noted.
-You may be able to move quickly through the first Levels you select but you can expect to go more slowly after a few sessions.
+Use spelling as your gauge, since many older students will score higher on reading tests than on spelling tests and you will want to begin teaching where the first signs of weakness are noted.
+You may be able to move quickly through the first Levels you select, but you can expect to go more slowly after a few sessions.

-If you are considering starting somewhere other than at the beginning, remember that determining where to start a student requires diagnostic expertise and it requires that the teacher know language structure well enough to recognize gaps in the continuum and have the ability to intervene with corrective strategies.
+If you are considering starting somewhere other than at the beginning, remember that determining where to start a student requires diagnostic expertise, knowledge of language structure sufficient to recognize gaps in the continuum, and the ability to intervene with corrective strategies.
 A teacher who isn’t trained in structured, systematic phonics may not be able to interpret the cues given by the learner or may not be able to intervene.
-It is wiser to let the Sonday System® do the screening for you.
+It is wiser to let the Sonday System do the screening for you.